tinacms/rfcs/0004-mdx-support.md

 };
 ```

-A component is responsible for toggling (this can obviously be another component we provide)
+A component is responsible for toggling between `normal` and `edit` modes (this can obviously be another component we provide)

 ```js
 export const MyPage = () => {